tonylukasavage/tonylukasavage.github.com/source/_posts/2015-03-22-good-bye-appcelerator.markdown

 * [Jeff Haynie][] - For giving me an amount of trust and autonomy generally reserved for family members.
 * [Ingo Muschenetz][] & [Neeraj Gupta][] - For doing the impossible: making a hip-shooting, code-slinging engineer see that process is **incredible** for productivity when executed properly.
-* [Chris Barber][] - My insecure overachiever complex never allows me to get comfortable unless I think I'm the best developer in the room.
-Chris never let me get comfortable.
+* [Chris Barber][] & [Dawson Toth][] - My insecure overachiever complex never allows me to get comfortable unless I think I'm the best developer in the room.
+Chris & Dawson never let me get comfortable.
 * [Kevin Whinnery][] - He's my spirit animal.
 * [Tony Guntharp][] - For taking a loud-mouthed mobile development blogger and giving him a chance to put his money where his mouth is.
 * [Aaron Saunders][] & [Fokke Zandenberg][] - The expanse of knowledge, contribution, and material these guys generated from the community had most people assuming they were employees (and Fokke is now!).
 Thanks for setting the bar so high for the community.